MS-101/OOP-projekt/README.txt

+Instructions for the project Mercenary Hunter:

 Functions bytesToHex and securePassword from AccountsHashTable use code from the following website: https://www.baeldung.com/sha-256-hashing-java (8.4.2020)

+Example of inheritance - class Ghouls is a child class of Monster, which is a child class of Entity.
+Example of polymorphism - class Item has abstract function getCopy() and its child classes Weapon and Armor overwrite this function. (used for generating random forge inventory)
+Example of aggregation - class Mercenary contains references to classes PlayerConsumables, PlayerLoot, PlayerSkills and PlayerStats.

 When you first launch the game you will be asked to register an account.
 The next time you start the game you will be able to log in to that account.
+All passwords are encrypted using SHA-512 with salt and pepper.

 In game you can visit the following locations:
 Inn - you can rest to restore hp and mp there, save or quit the game